Romans-I-XVI/Roku-gameEngine/README.md

 This method is called every frame.
 Put code to be constantly ran here.

 ##### onCollision(collider, other_collider, other_instance)
-This method is called when two object instances collide. collider and other_collider are strings refering to the specific colliders that are in collision.
+This method is called when two object instances collide. collider and other_collider are strings refering to the specific colliders that are in collision. other_instance is the object instance that has been collided with.

-##### onDrawBegin(gameLayer)
+##### onDrawBegin(canvas)
-This is called before the instance is drawn and receives the game layer as a object that can be drawn to.
+This is called before the instance is drawn and receives the canvas as a object that can be drawn to.

-##### onDrawEnd(gameLayer)
+##### onDrawEnd(canvas)
-This is called after the instance is drawn and receives the game layer as a object that can be drawn to.
+This is called after the instance is drawn and receives the canvas as a object that can be drawn to.

 ##### onDrawGui(screen)
 This is called after the game has been drawn to the screen and receives the screen object.
-This can be used to draw interface elements if the camera is being used as anything drawn here will not be effected by the camera zoom/position.
+This can be used to draw interface elements that will not be affected by the canvas position/scale.
 Note: The screen is always the same resolution as the device resolution.

 ##### onButton(code)
 This is called whenever a button is pressed, released, or held.